 Let’s get started with these 6 effective local marketing activities.

-Claiming our Google Business Profile (formerly Google My Business) is incredibly important for you to get found in Google searches, especially searches for products and searches 'near me'.
+Claiming our Google Business Profile (formerly Google My Business) is incredibly important.
+It is key in Google searches for products and services with local intent.

 - 83% of U.S. shoppers who visited a store in the last week say they used online search before going into a store.